Feeling anxious about your results? Here's how to stop worrying and stay calm

 2. Stay Active

 Getting your heart rate up is a fantastic way to manage anxiety.
-You don’t need to hit the gym for hours; even a 20-minute jog or a dance session in your room can boost your mood.
+You don’t need to hit the gym for hours; even a 20-minute jog or a kick about with your mates can boost your mood.
 Exercise releases endorphins, which are natural stress-busters.
 Plus, it gives you a sense of accomplishment, which can help you feel more confident.

 3. Talk It Out